What is chronic pain?

 Your doctor may also want to know if your pain disrupts your daily activities, sleep, or mood.

-You also may be asked to keep a pain diary.
+You also may be asked to keep a pain journal.

 You may have tests to find out if a health problem is causing the pain.
 Your doctor may check for problems with your nervous system and may order imaging tests.